Little0o0/Little0o0.github.io/_posts/2020-08-14-Support-Vector-Machines.md

 description: the introduction for Support Vector Machines (SVM).
 ---

 A Support Vector Machines (SVM) is usually used for classification problems.
-In the case of support-vector machines, a data point is viewed as a {\displaystyle p}p-dimensional vector (a list of {\displaystyle p}p numbers), and we want to know whether we can separate such points with a {\displaystyle (p-1)}(p-1)-dimensional hyperplane.
+In the case of support-vector machines, a data point is viewed as a _p_-dimensional vector (a list of _p_ numbers), and we want to know whether we can separate such points with a _(p-1)_-dimensional hyperplane.